 JA: Culture plays such a big role in how we think about food.
 How does that seep into your love for cooking?

 JJ: My husband is from Milan.
 His dad is there.
 His kids are there.
 He’s been stuck there for 2 months.
 It’s been an adventure.
 (This interview took place at the height of the COVID-19 pandemic in Italy.)
 But I grew up in Michigan, moved to California when I was 16 and have been here in Arizona since 1988.
 In my corporate job, I traveled all over the world so I just love culture.
-And that’s part of the reason why I got back to enjoying my food, because I love creating things from other countries.
+And that’s part of the reason why I got back to enjoying my food because I love creating things from other countries.
 When I worked in corporate America, we had a factory in Hungary, and I had an apartment in Paris.
-I just really enjoy food, wine, travel, getting to know people.
+I just really enjoy food, wine, travel, and getting to know people.
 It makes me happy to know you can learn about how people create and celebrate their food.
 And everybody eats.

 JA: What’s something a home cook can do to feel confident in the kitchen?